If you have roses in your garden they’re probably some of your most prized flowers. They are simply some of the most beautiful flowers out there.

 Mint’s Aggressive Growth

-Mint spreads quickly, sending out runners that invade nearby spaces.
-Within a season it can take over the garden bed.
+Mint spreads quickly and will invade any space.
+Within a season it will take over the garden bed.

 Adverse Effects on Roses

-On top of that the thick mat of mint runners can make it hard for air and water to reach rose root.
+On top of that the mint runners can stop air and water from reaching the roots of the roses.
 Again this will lead to poor rose health and blossoms.

 Fennel